ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 IBM Cloud offers two Load balancer options for classic which include: IBM Cloud Load Balancer and Citrix NetScaler VPX appliance.

-Explore load balancer feature options [here](https://cloud.ibm.com/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-explore).
+Explore load balancer feature options [here](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-explore).

-Learn more about IBM Cloud Load Balancer [here](https://cloud.ibm.com/docs/loadbalancer-service?topic=loadbalancer-service-about-ibm-cloud-load-balancer)
+Learn more about IBM Cloud Load Balancer [here](/docs/loadbalancer-service?topic=loadbalancer-service-about-ibm-cloud-load-balancer)

-Learn more about Citrix NetScaler VPX Load Balancer [here](https://cloud.ibm.com/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-about-citrix-netscaler-vpx)
+Learn more about Citrix NetScaler VPX Load Balancer [here](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-about-citrix-netscaler-vpx)

 ### Third party Load Balancer Appliance

-If you have a specific need not offered by any of the load balancer options within the IBM Cloud Catalog, or have an existing relationship established with a third-party vendor, such as F5, you can deploy it within IBM Cloud as a bring your own appliance.
+If there is a specific need or function not offered by any of the load balancer options within the IBM Cloud Catalog, or an existing relationship is established with a third-party vendor, such as F5, you can deploy it within IBM Cloud as a bring your own appliance.

-### Global Load Balancing
+## Global Load Balancing

 Global Server Load Balancing (GSLB) is a technique for distributing internet traffic across geographically dispersed servers.
 It aims to optimize user experience and application performance by directing users to the nearest or most appropriate server based on various factors like latency, server load, and user location and is a valuable component of a disaster recovery strategy.